 However, we have one big challenge.
-How can we design а well-oiled system, so that teams can release their committed work with greater predictability?
+How can we design a well-oiled system, so that teams can release their committed work with greater predictability?
 To overcome this challenge, in Kanban, we use dedicated commitment points in our workflow.

-In this article, we will define what commitment points in a Kanban-system are and why we need to visualize them on our Kanban board.
+In this article, we will define what are commitment points in a Kanban system and how we can visualize them on the Kanban board.

 What are Commitment Points in Kanban?

-Since Kanban is based on flow, the commitment is a point in the workflow where a work item is ready to be pulled into the system and flow through it.
-There are process policies and WIP limits (work in progress) which govern the flow.
-WIP limits define the maximum amount of work that can exist in each status of the workflow.
-They improve throughput and reduce the amount of work, which is “nearly done” by focusing on a smaller set of tasks.
+Since Kanban is a flow-based approach, commitment is a point in the workflow where a work item is ready to be pulled into the system and flow through it.
+There are process policies and WIP limits (work in progress) that govern the flow and define the maximum amount of work that can exist in each status of the workflow.
 At a fundamental level, making WIP limits explicit encourages a culture of "getting things done."

 It is crucial to understand that in Kanban, commitment is not just a promise to a point in the future.
-It is the fact that a work item is right now in the workflow, it will be worked on by following the policies governing the work process and eventually be delivered to the end-customer within a given SLA (Service Level Agreement).
+Instead, it is the fact that a work item will be executed following the process policies and eventually delivered to the end-customer within a given SLA (Service Level Agreement).
 In Kanban, this usually represents cycle time confines within which we agree to release customer value.

 We are often emotionally attached to the idea of saying yes, especially to our customers.
-Therefore, we tend to start more work than we can finish.
-The downside of making too many commitments is that it has the potential to result in overburdening, lesser attention to detail, the need for more rework and eventually the accumulation of delay.
+Therefore, we tend to make more work commitments than we can handle.
+The downside of committing to too many things is that it has the potential to result in overburdening, lesser attention to detail, and, eventually, the need for more rework.

-Another problem which occurs is committing too early to ideas on which we have insufficient information.
+Another problem that occurs is committing too early to ideas that we have insufficient information on.
 In this case, the likelihood of discarding work is huge.
-To avoid wasting time on work items that we won't be able to finish once started successfully, we can implement a "pre-commit" process.
+To avoid wasting time on work items that we won't be able to finish successfully once already started, we can implement a "pre-commit" process.
 The idea here is to gather more knowledge about our work options and thus reduce their ambiguity.

-Using commitment points gives us clarity over our workflow - when a particular task will be started, is it ready to be started in the first place, when it will be delivered, etc. In other words, commitment points give us better predictability of our work and make our process more explicit - the team knows precisely which work items they are supposed to be working on next and which one are those that are ready for customer delivery.
+Using commitment points gives us clarity over our workflow - when a particular task will be started, it is ready to be started in the first place, when it will be delivered, etc. This makes our work more predictable and our process more explicit - the team knows precisely which work items they are supposed to be working on next and which ones are ready for customer delivery.

-Consider the Upstream Kanban as a refinement phase where we have ideas or customer requests, which the team will have to validate and order in a list by priority.
-Thus, it is clear for the team what needs to be achieved through the implementation of the specific idea or customer request.
+Consider the Discovery process as a refinement phase where we have ideas or customer requests, which the team will have to validate.
+Once that is done, it will be clear for the team what needs to be achieved through the implementation of the specific idea or customer request.

 Think about the "Ready to start" and the "Ready for delivery" commitment points as an order from an e-commerce store.
-When you purchase something, usually you will receive an email which lets you know that the store has received your order and is already working on packing and sending it to you.
+When you purchase something, usually you will receive an email that lets you know that the store has received your order and is already working on packing and sending it to you.
 This is the first commitment point: "Ready to start."
-The e-commerce store has committed to the work but still hasn't committed to the exact date.
+The e-commerce store has made a commitment to do the work but still hasn't committed to the exact date.

-Then, you will receive another email which says that your order is to be expected within ten days.
-Then, as the delivery gets closer and more certain, you will receive another email which informs you that your order will be delivered on a particular date and time.
+Then, you will receive another email that says that your order is to be expected within ten days.
+Then, as the delivery gets closer and more certain, you will receive another email that informs you that your order will be delivered on a particular date and time.
 This is the second commitment point - Ready for Delivery.
-The e-commerce store has finished working on your order and has committed to specific delivery date.
+The e-commerce store has finished working on your order and has committed to a specific delivery date.

-It can be said that the delivery (downstream) Kanban is the manufacturing line where we mainly care about reducing our cycle time, bringing more efficiency to our process and continuously building quality in the product or service.
-It must be clarified that an item may get dropped if it has not crossed the line between "Requested" and "In Progress," but that should not frequently happen, as this would be a signal for ineffective upstream.
+It can be said that the delivery (downstream) Kanban is the manufacturing line where we mainly care about reducing our cycle time, bringing more efficiency to our process, and continuously building quality in the product or service.
+It must be clarified that an item may get dropped if it has not crossed the line between "Requested" and "In Progress," but that should not frequently happen, as this would be a signal for an ineffective Upstream process.